gsalzer/skelcodes/README.md

 # SkelCodes

-This repository contains the deployment code (contract creation code) as well as the runtime code of contracts, self-destructed or not, from Ethereum's main chain, *one for each type of skeleton*.
+This repository contains the deployment code (contract creation code) as well as the deployed code (runtime code) of contracts, self-destructed or not, from Ethereum's main chain, *one for each type of skeleton*.
 Moreover, the folder *source* contains the ABIs of those contracts, where the source code if available from [Etherscan](etherscan.io).
 By the way the contracts were selected, the collection of **248,328** bytecodes faithfully represents, in most respects, the **45 million** contracts successfully deployed up to block **14,000,000** (see below for details of the selection process).

 ## Contents of the repository